Process Mapping: A Strategic Approach for Optimization of Work

 Process mapping can be an integral part of process improvement efforts and of business process engineering (BPR) initiatives.
 Process improvement is appropriate when an institution is seeking relatively minor quality or efficiency improvements; BPR is appropriate when an institution is pursuing more radical improvements.

-This document explains an approach to process mapping developed by the authors at the University of Pittsburgh based on an adaptation of the theory and research of Geary A. Rummler and Alan P. Brache1.
+This document explains an approach developed by the authors at the University of Pittsburgh based on an adaptation of the theory and research of Geary A. Rummler and Alan P. Brache1.

 Function vs. Process